uneetkumarsingh/document_classification_plaksha_capstone/README.md

 # DOCUMENT CLASSIFICATION APPLICATION

 Below is the explaination for how files are organised:
 1. API: This repo includes code and models for functional API's.
 These API's can be integrated into any downstream applications.
 Detailed instructions are inside the API repo.
+There are two APIs for each of the two pairs as described in pt 5(one for 5.1 and one for 5.2)
 2. Attachements: This has files/documents/appendix data that has been referenced in the Capstone report
 3. Data: This includes processed data in the form of csv files.
 This data was used for training and testing puposes.
 4. Notebooks: This includes notebooks for Preprocessing, EDA, Training and Benchmarking of Models.